Xou da Xuxa Sete

-Xou da Xuxa Sete (Xuxa's Show Seven) is the eleventh studio album and the eighth in Portuguese by Brazilian singer, TV host and actress Xuxa Meneghel.
-It was released on October 2, 1992 by Som Livre.
+Xou da Xuxa Sete (Xuxa's Show Seven) is the eleventh studio album by Brazilian recording artist Xuxa Meneghel.
+It was released on October 2, 1992, by Som Livre.
 It was the last album of the series Xuxa Show.

 The disc brings a more mature and cheerful Xuxa with lambada influences.
 As a highlight we have the songs: "Marquei um X" and "Nosso Canto de Paz".
 Xou da Xuxa Sete sold approximately 1 million copies.